 From Washington: Activities of the Bertelsmann Foundation

-#Strengthendemocracy on the other side of the Atlantic: Our colleagues in Washington have analysed the US election in a series of articles.
-What does Trump's election victory mean for democracy in the USA?
-How divided is the USA?
-They analyse the relationship between the USA and the European states and provide a broad overview of the election year in the Election Hub
+#StrengthenDemocracy on the other side of the Atlantic: Our colleagues in Washington have written a series of posts analyzing the US election.
+What does Trump’s victory mean for democracy in the US?
+How divided is the country?
+They also examine the relationship between the US and European countries and, in the Election Hub, take a look at how the election year unfolded.